 Foil Cupcake Liners

-Foil liners can be purchased in colored or silver foil.
-They’re a bit stronger than the standard white liners so expect to pay a little more for these.
+The shiny cupcake liners are also a bit stronger than the standard white liners, so expect to pay a little more for these.

-I use a colorful, shiny foil liner when I want to add a bit of bling to my presentation or when I’m making a denser cupcake that I want to pipe a filling into.
+I like to use a gold, shiny foil liner when I want to add a bit of bling to my presentation or when making a cupcake with a denser filling.

 Flower Petal Shaped Liners

-When buying liners, you’ll need to select those that fit the dimensions of the pan.
-The standard cupcake liner measures 2″ x 1 ¼” – this is the most common size which is ideal for traditional cupcakes and muffins.
+When buying liners, you’ll need to choose those that fit the pan’s dimensions.
+A standard cupcake liner measures 2″ x 1 ¼” – this is the most common size, which is ideal for traditional cupcakes and muffins.

-You can also purchase liners that are 3 ½” in diameter to make jumbo cupcakes – just be sure you’re baking with the right sized pan.
+You can also purchase liners that are 3 ½” in diameter to make jumbo cupcakes, but you’ll want to make sure you’re baking with the right-sized pan.

-Then there’s the mini cupcake liner with a 1″ diameter for mini cupcakes.
-I often make mini cupcakes when I’m baking for kids’ birthday parties – mini cupcakes are ideal for small hands.
+Lastly, there’s the mini cupcake liner with a 1″ diameter for mini cupcakes.
+I often use these when making mini cupcakes; they’re perfect for small hands!

 Uses for Cupcake Liners

 One of my top reasons for using cupcake liners is the easy cleanup.
-Make the batter, place the liners into the cupcake or muffin tin, fill, and you’re ready to bake.
+All you have to do is place the liners in the tin holes, grease the liners, pour the batter, and bake.

-When the cupcakes are done, just let them cool in the pan for a few minutes before removing and placing on a wire rack to cool completely.
-The pan will just need a quick wash with soap and water – no need to fuss about cleanup.
+After they’re done, just let them cool in the pan for a few minutes before removing and placing them on a wire rack to cool completely.

 Another reason to use cupcake liners is to prevent cupcakes and muffins from burning.
 The paper cups keep the sides of the cake from directly touching the pan, protecting the cake from the direct heat of metal.

-If you bake a lot of cupcakes and muffins, like I do, it won’t take long for your shiny non-stick pans to start looking dull and drab.
+If you routinely bake a lot of cupcakes and muffins like I do, it won’t take long for your shiny non-stick pans to start looking dull.

 To Grease Cupcake Liners or Not